Jurrie/xremote-proxy/README.md

 The end result is:
 - pressing a button on the X32 will trigger a button in QLC+ and will light up the button in TouchOSC;
 - pressing a button in QLC+ will light up the user assignable button on the X32 and will light up the button in TouchOSC;
-- pressing a button in TouchOSC will trigger a button in QCL+ and will light up the user assignable button on the X32
+- pressing a button in TouchOSC will trigger a button in QLC+ and will light up the user assignable button on the X32

 ## Usage

 Start the application by running it from a command line.
 (It requires Java 21+.)

-`java -jar ./target/xremote-proxy-0.0.1.jar` (update the version number when applicable)
+`java -jar ./target/xremote-proxy-<version>.jar` (update the version number when applicable)

 You'll see an error message explaining that you should give some mandatory parameters.
 Give them, and run again.